alimaryam10/PhilMoralPsych-Lab-Resources/docs/data-analysis/intro-to-r.md

 Visit [this page](https://rstudio-education.github.io/hopr/starting.html) for instructions on downloading both R and RStudio.

+# What is a knitted document, and why make one?

+When you write an R Markdown file (`.Rmd`), you're combining two things in one document: your write-up (in plain text/Markdown) and your R code (in "chunks"). **Knitting** is the process of running that file through R — it executes all your code chunks, captures the output (tables, plots, statistics), and weaves it together with your text into a single, polished output file (HTML, PDF, or Word).

+This is especially useful for:

+* **Reproducibility** — your analysis and your results write-up live in the same file, so anyone (including future-you) can see exactly which code produced which result.
+This is dependent on your annotating and explaining your code and method well, of course.
+* **Clean presentation** — you can build a clean results summary in this document because you can choose to hide code that's not necessary for interpretation (e.g., code loading in libraries/ data cleaning code), and keep code that is necessary for interpretation (e.g., model outputs, model specifications).
+This allows you to create a tidy, readable report with a table of contents, numbered sections, and formatted output.
+* **Inline reporting** — you can embed R code directly into your sentences (e.g., "the mean age was `` `r mean(age)` ``"), so your reported statistics are always pulled live from your actual data rather than typed in manually and prone to error.

 # Setting up a working directory

 A working directory is the folder you set as the default location for any files you read into R or save out of R. Setting one up properly helps keep your data, scripts, and plots organised in one place.
 Follow the steps below to get set up.